Evannessa/Journal-To-Canvas-Slideshow/README.md

 1. navigate to the "Journal" tab and click on the button that says "Create or Show Display Entry".
 A journal will be created named "Display Journal".

 (*Note*: You can click this button again after the Display Journal is created to show the Display Journal to all of your players.)

-(*Note*: Do not rename the Display Journal for now.
-The script searches for a journal with the name "Display Journal", so renaming it will make it so the script cannot find it.)

 2. Navigate to "Journal to Canvas Slideshow"'s settings in the "Module Settings" tab of the "Configure Game Settings" window.